innershell/wp-triage-algorithm-plugin/README.md

 4. The submissions dashboard to capture feedback for machine learning.

 # Changelog
+## 3.0 (Algorithm Billing Codes)
+- Each algorithm can be given a billing code by free text to the email output portion of the algorithm setup.

 ## 2.0.2 (Bug Fix)
 - Emails to Admin when submissions received not working.
 - Text fields not required allowing patients to submit blank answers.